BicycleMark/MineSweeper/MineSweeper/UPDATES.md

    - Ensured proper positioning of child elements in the grid

 All tests are passing, and the application now displays correctly on MacCatalyst.

+# Performance Optimizations - 3/18/2025

+## DirectUniformGameGrid Implementation

+1. **Created DirectUniformGameGrid Control**:
+   - Implemented a new XAML control that directly uses UniformGrid
+   - Added basic properties (ItemsSource, Rows, Columns, ItemTemplate)
+   - Implemented tap gesture handling for both play and flag actions
+   - Inlined the SweeperItemTemplate for better performance

+2. **UniformGrid Performance Improvements**:
+   - Reduced excessive logging to improve performance
+   - Optimized measure and arrange methods for faster layout
+   - Added batching for item updates to reduce layout passes
+   - Implemented view caching to reuse objects and improve memory usage

+3. **MainPage Optimizations**:
+   - Replaced StandardGameGrid with DirectUniformGameGrid
+   - Defined the ItemTemplate directly in MainPage.xaml
+   - Removed unused controls (StandardGameGrid, GameGrid, SweeperItemTemplate)

+4. **Progressive Loading Implementation**:
+   - Modified GameViewModel to support loading cells in batches
+   - Added loading progress indicator during grid creation
+   - Implemented transparent loading overlay to allow user interaction
+   - Added batch processing to improve responsiveness

+5. **Final Cleanup**:
+   - Removed unused code and controls from the project
+   - Updated project file to exclude unused XAML files
+   - Added new converters for improved UI responsiveness
+   - Updated documentation and comments

+These optimizations significantly improve the application's performance, especially for larger grid sizes.
+The game now loads progressively, allowing user interaction as soon as the first batch of cells is loaded.